peterse/mldec/README.md

 #### Generating figures

 Notebooks for generating all figures are in `src/mldec/analysis`.
+All of the post-processed data are in that directory